Oabraham1/Oabraham1/README.md

 Hi 👋 My name is Ojima
 ===============================

-I work at [viamrobotics](https://viam.com).
 I'm interested in distributed systems, systems performance, low-level programming, compiler and interpreter design, parallel programming, high-performance computing, and distributed machine learning.

 *   🌍  I'm based in Brooklyn, New York.
 *   ✉️  You can contact me at [abrahamojima2018@gmail.com](mailto:abrahamojima2018@gmail.com)